Manuel Marin (sculptor)

 Manuel Fernandez (1942–2007), otherwise known as Manuel Marin, was an artist and a convicted art forger.
 After working in the art world for 30 years, he admitted to making and selling millions of dollars of forgeries, mainly copies of works by the American sculptor Alexander Calder.
 Fernandez and his wife, Monica Savignon, served prison sentences for their crimes, and as part of their sentencing, they agreed to never again create works in the style of another artist.
-However, Marin's sculptures created under his own name but many clearly referencing the work of other artists continue to be sold through galleries and auction houses in the USA and Europe.
+However, Marin's sculptures created under his own name but many clearly referencing the work of other artists continue to be sold through galleries and auction houses in the US and Europe.

 Biography

 Fernandez was born in 1942 in Cieza, Murcia, Spain.
 Fernandez grew up in Spain, and as a teenager, he trained as a bull fighter.

 In his twenties, he moved to London and, then, New York where he made and sold art.

 He later settled and continued working in Tenafly, New Jersey with his wife and children.
 He also owned a home and spent time in Malaga, Spain.

-Artnet’s price database shows that since 2007, 417 of his sculptures have come up for sale at auction, selling for thousands of dollars.
+Artnet's price database shows that since 2007, 417 of his sculptures have come up for sale at auction, selling for thousands of dollars.